rejuvyesh/MuJoCo.jl/README.md

 ```
 julia> Pkg.clone("git://www.github.com/klowrey/MuJoCo.jl.git")
+julia> Pkg.build("MuJoCo")
 ```
 MuJoCo v1.50 should be installed automatically through Julia Pkg.
 You will need a mjkey.txt license file, and your system should set the environment variable "MUJOCO_KEY_PATH" to be the path to your mjkey.txt file.

-Currently, this package is untested in Windows.
+Currently, this package is untested in Windows, or OSX.

 # Examples
 Temporary examples can be found in test suite.